jorail/PiedPiperS/README.md

    analysis in a Teensy 4.0 microcontroller (in this version tone sampling is deactivated for ESP32 by commenting out): https://github.com/jorail/PiedPiper
 c) Switch or Touch-Pin Morse code input
-d) SerialMonitor input commands by typing letters, connection via USB
+d) SerialMonitor input commands by typing letters, requires connection via USB

 The project is inspired by the project 'free your model train' (FYMT) proposed by Frei Softwarefreunde at https://freie-software.org/free-your-model-train/